kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 These two expansion pins can be re-used for any future purpose, they are exposed as solder pads on the PCB

 A prototyping area is provided, it supports 14 or 16 pin power and locations for decoupling capacitors.
-This was included to add minor new features without the fragility of piggy back boards, or IC's
+This was included to add minor new features without the fragility of piggyback boards, or IC's

 ### Power